 Self Reliances Outfitters is owned by Dave Canterbury.
 Dave has taught bushcraft and survival for several years through his Youtube channel and in-person classes.
 His training is known to practically give you knowledge in bushcraft and how to react in survival situations.

-Like any other hobby, there is a terminology that is common amongst those that follow the hobby.
-If you are new to Bushcraft, knowing some of these standard terms is vital to understand what you read online or see in the various YouTube videos you may watch.
+Like any other hobby, there is terminology that is common among those that follow the hobby.
+If you are new to Bushcraft, knowing some of these standard terms is vital to understanding what you read online or see in the various YouTube videos you may watch.

 Bushcraft – is focused on wilderness survival skills.
 Usually, the bushcrafter will be in an outdoor environment, and they need to understand how to survive with limited supplies.
 This may include but not be limited to shelter, water purification, fire starting, hunting/trapping for food.

 Bushcraft Kit – refer to the set of supplies that a user has on them at all times in case they need it.
 This might include items like matches, bandanas/head coverings, knives, compass, etc.

 Bushcraft Knife – is an outdoor survival tool and means different things to different people but most commonly refers to knives used for various tasks within Bushcraft.
 Generally, a bushcraft knife is smaller in size, where a survival knife is larger in size and will generally be more of a one tool option.